 This is the point of Earthly meeting of five shén.
 The Heavenly meeting is at St 9.

 The following translations are from 太上老君內觀經 (Tàishàng Lǎojūn Nèiguānjīng) or Classic of inner contemplation.
-This Táng Dynasty (618-907) text first describes the formation of body and continues explaining that how the formation of body gives us understanding and the way of using contemplation of ones being and mind to trace it back to the source.
-Very beautiful Taoist text also defines clearly some terms used in many medical classics.
+This Táng Dynasty (618-907) text first describes the formation of body and continues explaining that how the formation of body gives us understanding and explains how/why we can contemplate our body-minds to trace it back to the source.
+This very beautiful Taoist text also defines clearly some terms used in many medical classics.
 Pieces of the text are quoted in later medical classics.

 When father and mother have intercourse the human being has its begining